usmantahirr/usmantahirr/README.md

 # Hey, I'm Usman Tahir 👋

-I'm a full-stack engineer with 10+ years of experience building scalable, production-grade web applications.
-My core expertise lies in React, Next.js, and Node.js—but recently, I've been building a sophisticated monorepo architecture and diving into blockchain development.
+I'm a full-stack engineer with 10+ years of experience crafting scalable, production-grade web applications.
+My primary expertise lies in React, Next.js, and Node.js—but lately, I've been expanding into AWS cloud infrastructure and the fascinating world of blockchain.

-I've built multiple component libraries and design systems over the years.
-Right now, I'm working on a full-stack **Turborepo setup** that includes:
+Over the years, I’ve built multiple component libraries, design systems, and developer tools.
+Right now, I'm working on a modern **monorepo architecture** using Turborepo that brings frontend and backend together in a seamless developer experience.

+My current focus includes:
-- A reusable **utility package** for authentication, authorization, and DB connections
+- A reusable **utility package** for authentication, authorization, and database access
-- A **UI component library** using **Shadcn/UI**, **Tailwind**, and **Next.js**
+- A custom **UI component library** powered by **Shadcn/UI**, **Tailwind CSS**, and **Next.js**
-- Exploring backend integration using **NestJS** with **shared types**
+- Integrating a **NestJS backend** with **shared types** and smooth inter-package workflows
-- Integrating **smart contracts** and **blockchain functionality** into the system
+- Embedding **smart contracts** and blockchain functionality into the stack

-I'm passionate about building clean abstractions, optimizing developer experience (DX), and designing scalable, future-proof systems.
+I love working at the intersection of clean architecture, modern tooling, and performance-driven development.
+I'm driven by the pursuit of developer happiness, maintainable codebases, and systems that scale well—both in terms of users and teams.

-- 🔭 Currently exploring: **Monorepos, shared types, blockchain integration, and advanced AWS setups**
+- 🔭 Currently exploring: **Monorepos, shared types, blockchain integration**, and **advanced AWS serverless tooling**
-- 💼 Past work includes large-scale frontend apps, design systems, backend APIs, and dev tooling
+- 💼 Past work spans large-scale frontend platforms, component libraries, internal tooling, and scalable backend APIs
-- 🧠 I care about: **DX, performance, maintainability**, and scalable design patterns
+- 🧠 I care deeply about: **developer experience (DX), performance, clean abstractions**, and sustainable architecture
-- 🤝 Open to collaborations, OSS contributions, and technical leadership roles
+- 🤝 Always open to collaborations, OSS contributions, mentoring, and Staff+ engineering challenges

 ## 🛠️ Tech Stack